 Term Learning (Topics) Task Details 1 Mono and the Multiple In Mono and the Multiple students will investigate their subjective world and will develop meaning based on personal spaces and interiors.
 They will experiment with photography, drawing and printmaking and will gain experience using the printmaking press to produce a series of drypoint etchings.
-Ongoing course work/ Body of Work (BOW) A resolved Body of Work and documentation of processes in VAPD.
-Theory Task Written critical and creative reflections in VAPD and an artist's statement.
-2 Far from a Still Life will see students make and express meaning through the manipulation of still life arrangements which symbolically explore aspects of the world around them.
+Ongoing course work/ Body of Work (BOW) A Body of Work and documentation of processes in VAPD.
+Theory Task Reflections and an artist's statement.
+2 Far from a Still Life Far from a Still Life will see students make and express meaning through the manipulation of still life arrangements which symbolically explore aspects of the world around them.
 The arrangements will be photographed and developed into paintings, where students will build confidence through reflective practice at the easel.
-Ongoing course work/ Body of Work (BOW) A resolved Body of Work and documentation of processes in VAPD.
-Theory Task Written critical and creative reflections in VAPD and an artist statement.
+Ongoing course work/ Body of Work (BOW) A Body of Work and documentation of processes in VAPD.
+Theory Task Reflections and an artist's statement.
 3 Personal Interest Project (PIP) In the Personal Interest Project (PIP) students will select their own topic for exploration using one of or a combination of techniques developed over the year.
 Students will extend their photographic, drawing, printmaking and painting practice, using their technical and problem-solving skills to produce a body of work that is driven by their own creativity and curiosity.
 Ongoing course work/ Body of Work (BOW) Ongoing formative feedback, no formal assessment.